We have a set of trustees, who are responsible for financial oversight and executive governance:

 I am a researcher currently based at the Natural History Museum working on Ice Age mammal extinctions.
 The various sculptures that make up the Crystal Palace ‘dinosaurs’ have therefore always been a source of fascination, in particular the perhaps lesser-known extinct giant deer Megaloceros giganteus and giant ground sloth Megatherium americanum.
 The importance of these Grade-1 listed sculptures as the first life-sized reconstructions of extinct animals in the history of science, education and entertainment cannot be over-stated.

-More personally, I have lived in and around Penge most of my life, and Crystal Palace Park and its dinosaurs have been a captivating and comforting backdrop for weekend walks with friends and family, attempts to keep fit and nearly every day pushing my young son around whilst on maternity leave.
+More personally, I grew up in and around Penge, and Crystal Palace Park and its dinosaurs have been a captivating and comforting backdrop for weekend walks with friends and family, attempts to keep fit and nearly every day pushing my young son around whilst on maternity leave.

 I am thrilled to form part of a dedicated team to help protect, promote and conserve them.